alexander-pck/vue-flow/docs/src/guide/handle.md

 ## Specifying Edge Type for Connections

-You can specify which edge type should be used when creating connections from a handle by setting the `createEdgeType` prop.
+You can specify which edge type should be used when creating connections from a handle by setting the `edgeTypeOnCreate` prop.

-When a connection is created from a handle with `createEdgeType` specified, the resulting connection object will include a `type` field.
+When a connection is created from a handle with `edgeTypeOnCreate` specified, the resulting connection object will include a `type` field.
 This allows `addEdges()` to automatically create edges with the specified type.

 ```vue